Top German politicians press Siemens boss to skip Saudi conference

 Foreign Minister Heiko Maas, also from the SPD, told German public television on Saturday evening that cancellations sent the right signal.

 “I certainly wouldn’t participate in an event in Riyadh at the moment,” he said.
-“And I have great understanding for those who have canceled.”
+“And I have great understanding for those who have cancelled.”

 Norbert Roettgen, a member of Chancellor Angela Merkel’s Christian Democratic Union who chairs the German parliamentary foreign affairs committee, also urged Kaeser to skip the event.